9 Best DNS Servers You Can Use (Free and Public)

-If you know anything about the workings of the internet, you must have heard about Domain Name Servers or DNS.
-DNS is one of the building blocks of the internet without which the internet as we use and know today wouldn’t exist.
-While our Internet Service Providers or ISPs provide us with a default DNS server, you will find it profitable to use a different DNS server on some occasions.
-Here are the 12 best DNS servers – both free and public – which you should be using as an alternate DNS server in 2022.
+If you’re familiar with how the internet works, you may have heard about Domain Name Servers or DNS.
+DNS is one of the building blocks of the internet without which the internet we use and know today wouldn’t exist.
+While our Internet Service Providers or ISPs provide us with a default DNS server, there might be situations where using a different DNS server could be better.
+Here are the 12 best DNS servers – both free and public – that you should be using in 2024.

-The third thing you should never fail to check out is the safeguard against DNS-based attacks.
-Besides, you need to also ensure that the service offers the required shield to your personal information.
+• Protection: Never fail to check out is the safeguard against DNS-based attacks.
+Ensure that the service offers the required shield to your personal information.

 1. Cloudflare DNS

-Cloudflare is one of the world’s topmost companies working in the web performance and security domain. in 2018, the company released a new DNS service which is one of the best free and public DNS servers that you can use today.
-Their new DNS server, the “1.1.1.1” is one of the fastest and privacy-first DNS servers available on the web.
+Cloudflare is one of the world’s topmost firms in the web performance and security domain.
+The company released a new DNS service in 2018.
+The service soon turned out to be one of the best free and public DNS servers people can use.
+Cloudflare’s new DNS server “1.1.1.1” is one of the fastest and privacy-first DNS servers available on the web.

-Firstly, the company never logs your IP address, which is what your ISP uses to track your internet habits.
-The company has even hired KPMG to audit their systems annually to ensure that they’re delivering on their privacy promises.
+The firm never logs your IP address, which your ISP does to track your internet habits.
+The company has even hired KPMG, a cloud-based audit platform to audit their systems annually to ensure they’re delivering on their privacy promises.

-Secondly, their DNS servers bring boosted speeds with the company claiming more than 28% speed increase when compared to other DNS providers.
-I have tested this on my Mac and while I couldn’t feel any difference in speeds on my Home WiFi, it was noticeable when I was in office.
+Secondly, their DNS servers bring faster internet speeds with the company claiming over 28% speed increase compared to other providers.
+I have tested this on my Mac and while I couldn’t feel any difference in speeds on my Home WiFi, it was noticeable when I was in the office.
+All these perks make it one of the best DNS servers out there.

 2. Google Public DNS

-Google Public DNS service is probably one of the most popular free and public DNS servers on the planet.
-Launched in December 2009, the Google Public DNS aims to make the internet more reliable and secure.
-According to the website, Google Public DNS protects users against various kinds of phishing attacks, especially if you are using older hardware to access the internet.
+Google Public DNS service launched in December 2009 and is a great option for seasoned users.
+It aims to make the internet more reliable and secure.
+But it is hard to set up for a user who’s new to the topic.
+Even the website mentions that “only users who are proficient in configuring the OS settings should make the changes”.
+Google Public DNS protects users against various phishing attacks, especially if you are using older hardware to access the internet.

-One of the notable advantages you get by shifting to Google Public DNS is enhanced security and optimized speed.
-Google uses Anycast routing for finding the closest server for data interaction thereby ensuring that you receive information in the shortest time possible.
+One of the advantages of shifting to Google Public DNS is enhanced security and optimized speed.
+Google uses Anycast routing to find the closest server for data interaction.
+This ensures that you receive information in the shortest time possible.

 To use Google Public DNS, users will need to configure their network settings to use the IP addresses 8.8.8.8 and 8.8.4.4 as their DNS servers.
 Google Public DNS also supports IPv6 addresses.
 However, that needs a little more configuration which you can learn by clicking here.
-Overall Google Public DNS is a very good option for anyone looking to try out a third-party DNS server.
+Overall it is an excellent option for anyone looking to try out a third-party DNS server or learn the fundamentals of using a DNS.

 IP Addresses for DNS: 8.8.8.8, 8.8.4.4